kixlab/cs374-spring-2018/assets/pr2/pr2.md

 - The color of the correct entry should be blue.
 - There should be a check icon at the Answer column of a correct entry.
 #### (15pt) Style an incorrect entry
-- The color of the correct entry should be red.
+- The color of the incorrect entry should be red.
 - Strikethrough the user’s wrong answer.

 ### Step 3: Add autocomplete in answer input (35pt)